desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 An optional description of the group.

 ### Permissions
-The array of permissions granted to all the users part of the group.
+A user group permissions represent the set of permissions that are granted to all the users that are part of the group itself.

 ## User Permission
 The user permission represent a user's permissions inside a specific subspace or section.